AGS PGS Report

-Currently AGS does not offer a AGS PGS report for fancy shape diamond.
-A SARIN report on fancy shapes will only show the diamonds measurements and not give a cut estimate.
+Currently AGS does not offer a AGS PGS report for most fancy shape diamonds except Princess cuts.
+The GIA's SARIN report on fancy shapes will only show the diamonds measurements and not give a cut estimate.
 It's still early in our industry on the study of cut on fancy shapes.
-AGS started doing this in certain shapes and (as of 2017) GIA doesn't grade cut for fancy shapes at all.
+AGS started doing this with certain shapes and (as of 2018) GIA doesn't grade cut for fancy shapes at all.

 There are various reasons for this.
 One thing is for certain, both grading lab companies approached there cut grading differently so you will naturally have situations where one won't agree with the other.
 Here are some examples.

-EXAMPLE 1: GIA EXCELLENT with AGS 1 LIGHT PERFORMANCE
+EXAMPLE 1: A Certified GIA EXCELLENT CUT diamond with an AGS 1 LIGHT PERFORMANCE

 AGS generally sees leakage as a major factor over numbers.
 Here is an example of an GIA Excellent Cut that didn't make AGS Ideal.
-It had enough leakage to knock it down to "1" (AGS Excellent, 2nd best cut grade).
-The reasons for this can be explained further in another tutorial.
+It had enough leakage to knock it down to "1" (AGS Excellent or 1 is AGS' 2nd best cut grade).
 Notice that the brightness has a deduction of 0.73 and contrast of 0.37?
 (Totalling a 1.10).
 As I mentioned earlier, any total deduction of 0.50 or greater will knock down the light performance to "1" or more.

 EXAMPLE 2: GIA VERY GOOD CUT with AGS IDEAL LIGHT PERFORMANCE

 An interesting example of a diamond with virtually no leakage and made AGS IDEAL LIGHT.
-The GIA Very Good Cut had nothing to do with this.
-It actually has to do with the girdle being at the very thin mark which is too much for GIA's tolerance.
-There are other examples of a perfect diamond in regards to light return and it's a GIA VG because of a similar girdle to this.
+The light performance was not a factor with GIA's evaluation.
+In this situation it actually has to do with the girdle being at the very thin mark which is too much for GIA's tolerance.
+There are other examples of a great light performance diamond in regards to light return and it's a GIA VG because of a similar girdle to this.
 The symmetry and girdle issue is separate from light performance.

-You could learn further about the ASET® here Red Reflectors Tutorial and further your knowledge in understanding how to interpret them.
+You could learn further about the ASET® here Red Reflector Tutorial and further your knowledge in understanding how to interpret them.

 -Tutorial by Charles Ciarfello, for questions email email@example.com